SebastianDica/GitTutorial/README.md

 ### Conflicts
 If both branches modify the same file lines, there may be some conflicts.
 Consequentially, these need to be resolved by the user manually in most cases.

+### Reverting
+If the merged PR has broken your project or is undesired in any other way, we can revert the last commit.

 ## Visualizers

 A way to visualize the git tree graph.